Published 10th Apr. 2024

 Everything’s bigger in Texas, but it's got to be seen to be believed – and Dallas, the third most populous city in Texas, is the perfect place to start.
-While visitors flock here for the must-see cowboy culture and thriving arts scene, there are things to do in Dallas that go beyond the typical.
+While visitors flock here on US holidays for the must-see cowboy culture and thriving arts scene, there are things to do in Dallas that go beyond the typical.
 Think wide green spaces filled with thousands of flowers and museums jampacked with historical artefacts and spellbinding works of art.
 Plus the state will be getting its global spotlight in 2026 when the World Cup graces its iconic AT&T Stadium.
 So, buck the future trend and head there now.
 Read on to discover our seven favourite things to do in Dallas.

 If you’re craving a fresh air fix in the heart of the city, you’ll find it at Dallas Arboretum and Botanical Garden.
 In the 66-acre technicolour display, you’ll discover 11 gardens exploding in a floral fiesta throughout the year.
 However, spring is when Dallas Arboretum and Botanical Garden really show off and become host to Dallas Blooms, where 500,000 spring blooming bulbs are planted and transform the gardens into a mixing pot of tulips, hyacinths, daffodils, azaleas and cherry blossoms.